surajK610/surajk610.github.io/_projects/learning_dynamics.md

 **Broader Impact**: Understanding how models develop linguistic knowledge—rather than just what knowledge they possess—opens new avenues for building more efficient, interpretable, and robust language models.

-The "push-down effect" isn't just a curiosity about transformer training dynamics.
-It reveals fundamental principles about how neural networks can efficiently organize knowledge, suggesting that the most effective AI systems may be those that, like our models, learn to balance multiple complementary strategies for understanding their domain.
+The "push-down effect" reveals fundamental principles about how neural networks can efficiently organize knowledge, suggesting that the most effective AI systems may be those that, like our models, learn to balance multiple complementary strategies for understanding their domain.

+## References
+Please refer to [publication](https://surajk610.github.io/assets/pdf/Dual_Process_Learning_Con.pdf) for references.

 ---

 *This research provides a developmental perspective on language model interpretability, showing that the journey of learning is as revealing as the destination.
 The complete experimental framework and findings offer new tools for understanding and improving language model training.*

-### Experimental Details

-**Models**: MultiBERT seeds 0, 1, 2 (BERT-base architecture)
-**Training Checkpoints**: 0 to 2M steps (20 checkpoints)
-**Probing Setup**: Linear classifiers trained on frozen representations **Datasets**: English UD Treebank, OntoNotes-5, Penn Treebank-3

-**Synthetic Task**:
-- **Architecture**: 6-layer BERT with single attention head per layer
-- **Vocabulary**: 100-20,000 tokens
-- **Distributions**: Uniform and Zipfian (α = 1.0-1.5)
-- **Ambiguity**: 0-50% token role switching probability

-**Code Availability**: Experimental framework designed for reproducibility and extension to other linguistic phenomena and model architectures.

-## References
-Please refer to [publication](https://surajk610.github.io/assets/pdf/Dual_Process_Learning_Con.pdf) for references.